wiaio/slate/source/index.html.md

 > The above command returns status 200 OK when sensor has been created.

-This endpoint publishes a sensor event.
+This endpoint publishes a sensor reading event.

 ### HTTP Request